OutlierVentures/ZIP/README.md

 ## The Z!P solution

 1. A meta-token redeemed for the relevant underlying token through smart contracts and the time of executing ledger operations.
-2. A smart contract-based gas futures market to stabilise the cost of fees.
+2. A stable pricing model according to usage rather than the USD.
-3. A fiat gateway/abstraction layer hiding the token cost, which ultimately should not be stabilised for the sake of investability.

 <p align="center">
     <img src="./docs/overview.png" width="400" />